×

 We asked people living in Punta Gorda to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Punta Gorda, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items such as shorts, t-shirts, and light dresses.
 A rain jacket or umbrella is also essential as Belize experiences a rainy season.
 Pack a good pair of walking shoes or sandals suitable for various terrains, as you may find yourself exploring the town or nearby nature reserves.
 Don't forget your swimwear for the beautiful beaches and a hat, sunglasses, and high SPF sunscreen to protect yourself from the strong sun.
 Insect repellent is a must to protect against mosquitoes, especially if you plan on spending time outdoors.
 Also, pack any prescription medications you need, as well as a basic first aid kit.
 If you plan on cooking, consider packing some of your favorite spices or hard-to-find ingredients, as the selection may be limited.
 Bring along your important documents such as your passport, driver's license, and any necessary immigration paperwork.
 Lastly, pack any electronics you'll need, like your phone, laptop, or camera, along with the necessary chargers and adapters.
 Belize uses 110-volt outlets, the same as the United States.
-Remember to leave some space in your luggage for souvenirs or items you may want to purchase while living in Belize," remarked one expat in Punta Gorda, Belize.
+Remember to leave some space in your luggage for souvenirs or items you may want to purchase while living in Belize," remarked one expat who made the move to Punta Gorda.

 What cultural faux pas should I try to avoid making in Punta Gorda?